We fight corruption and enhance remedies.

 The global reach and power of multinational corporations has increased in recent years.
 Yet, the conditions under which these businesses may be held liable for human rights abuses have not aligned with this evolution.
 As a result, victims of business-related human rights harms are often unable to obtain access to effective remedy.

-As a significant barrier is access to remedy, our work has a specific focus on addressing and combatting corruption.
+As a significant barrier to accessing remedy, our work has a specific focus on addressing and combating corruption.

 Today, Canada’s Minister of International Trade, the Honourable François-Philippe Champagne, announced the creation of an independent ombudsperson to investigate human rights abuses linked to Canadian corporations abroad.